 The FAT32 USB format is the most common format supported by TVs, although recent TVs support the ExFAT format.
 The ExFAT format also works when the videos you are going to show on the TV via the USB drive is larger than 4GB.
 If you aren’t sure about what format to use, do a Google search of your TV name, model, and add the word ‘manual.’
 This will help to tell you the format your TV uses.

+You can check the file system formats that your TV Supports from the manufacturer’s website or support forums online.
 So once you know the USB format you should use, now is the time to format your USB drive.
 The process is pretty straight forward on Mac and Windows.

 NOTE: Formatting the USB device will delete all content on the device.
 Make sure the USB drive is empty or back up the data to another drive.